Showing posts with label roses. Show all posts

 2015, March 23,24,25 , Spending time with grandchildren

-I cooked pancakes and fried eggs for breakfast and served it with all-natural blackberry syrup from Carver’s Orchard, that I had bought at the Apple House in Cosby Tennessee.
+I cooked pancakes and fried eggs for breakfast and served them with all-natural blackberry syrup from Carver's Orchard, which I had bought at the Apple House in Cosby, Tennessee.

-After breakfast (which was around 8:00 a.m.) we traveled to Athens, stopping at the carwash to wash and vacuum the van.
+After breakfast (around 8:00 A.M.), we traveled to Athens, stopping at the car wash to wash and vacuum the van.

-We had an appointment at Champion Chrysler Dealership to repair the control panel for the driver's window and a battery for the key.
+We had an appointment at Champion Chrysler Dealership to repair the driver's window control panel and replace the key battery.

 We rode to Decatur to look at a 2007 Honda Van at Honda of Decatur.

-My husband made a down payment of five hundred dollars on the Honda then we rode to Rogersville to get a cashier check at LECU.
+My husband made a down payment of five hundred dollars on the Honda, then we rode to Rogersville to get a cashier's check at LECU.

-We rode back to the Honda of Decatur to make the sale final.
+We rode back to Honda of Decatur to finalize the sale.

 Montana ordered fried frog legs, fries, slaw, hush puppies, and sweet tea.